oVirt/ovirt-site/source/uncategorized/community.html.md

 ### Meet Our Infrastructure Team

 The Infrastructure Team consists of dedicated volunteers and professionals managing the servers, building the tools and utilities, and creating new applications to make oVIrt development a smoother process.
 We're located all over the globe and communicate primarily by the [#ovirt channel on irc.OFTC.net](irc://irc.oftc.net/ovirt) and [ signing up for the infra@ovirt.org mailing list](mailing lists#Infra).

-Please navigate [ here](Infrastructure) to the Infrastructure home page.
+Check out the [ Infrastructure](Infrastructure) home page for more details!

 </div>
 </div>